By Kung Chan and Xia Ri

 Final analysis conclusion:

-Kung Chan and Xia Ri are researchers at ANBOUND
+Kung Chan and Xia Ri are researchers for ANBOUND